asadimtiazmalik/blockchain_microcosm/README.md

 of the blockchain.
 Every Message which is a part of the block contains a unique ID.
 All of this has been beautifully blended together in the code.

-The word document contains all the outputs of our code and also contains a UML Diagram.